PrimozRavbar/Inhibitory-circuits/README.md

-The code used for "Inhibitory circuits coordinate leg movements during Drosophila grooming" paper authored by:
+The code used for "Inhibitory circuits generate rhythms for leg movements during Drosophila grooming" paper authored by:
 Durafshan Sakeena Syed, Primoz Ravbar, Julie H Simpson

 Code written by Primoz Ravbar (2024) for the paper.